QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Related Works

-Multi-target tracking frameworks with a single drone also have been discussed.
-The approaches in \cite{dual1,dual2} minimize the change in the position of the target projected on the camera image; however, they do not consider obstacle environments.
-A work \cite{access} designs dual visibility score field to deal with the visibility of both targets in obstacle environments with a camera field-of-view (FOV) limit.
-Nevertheless, due to the fact that the designed field is made in a heuristic way; hence, the success rate of tracking missions highly depends on parameter settings.
-In contrast, the proposed planner considers limited camera FOV with hard constraints to ensure the simultaneous observation of the target.
+Aerial tracking of more than one target using a single drone has been studied in a few works. \cite{dual1} and \cite{dual2} minimize the change in the target's position in the camera image; however, they do not consider obstacles. \cite{access} designs a dual visibility score field to handle the visibility of two targets among obstacles and a camera field-of-view (FOV) limit.
+Because the field is constructed heuristically, the success rate of tracking heavily depends on parameter settings.
+In contrast, our work handles these issues by applying them as hard constraints that must be satisfied. \cite{cine-mpc} tracks multiple targets by simultaneously controlling the camera's intrinsic and extrinsic parameters.
+However, it is limited to systems where the intrinsic parameters can be controlled.
+In contrast, we ensure simultaneous observation of the targets using fixed and limited FOV cameras.